Ernst Röhm: Career

 During early September 1923, when the Nazi Party held its "German Day" celebration at Nuremberg, it was Röhm who helped bring together some 100,000 participants drawn from right-wing militant groups, veterans' associations, and other paramilitary formations—which included the Bund Oberland, Reichskriegsflagge, the SA, and the Kampfbund—all of them subordinate to Hitler as "political leader" of the collective alliance.
 Röhm resigned or retired from the Reichswehr on 26 September 1923.

 In November 1923, Röhm led the Reichskriegsflagge militia at the time of the Munich Beer Hall Putsch.
 He rented the cavernous main hall of the Löwenbräukeller, supposedly for a reunion and festive comradeship.
 Meanwhile, Hitler and his entourage were at the Bürgerbräukeller.
 Röhm planned to start the revolution and use the units at his disposal to obtain weapons from secret caches with which to occupy crucial points in the centre of the city.
 When the call came, he announced to those assembled in the Löwenbräukeller that the Kahr government had been deposed and Hitler had declared a "national revolution" which elicited wild cheering.
 Röhm then led his force of nearly 2,000 men to the War Ministry, which they occupied for sixteen hours.
 Once in control of the Reichswehr headquarters, Röhm awaited news, barricaded inside.
 The subsequent march into the city center led by Hitler, Hermann Göring, and General Erich Ludendorff with banners flying high, was ostensibly undertaken to "free" Röhm and his forces.

 While crowds cheered, egged on by Gregor Strasser shouting "Heil", Hitler's armed assembly, wearing red swastika armbands, encountered Bavarian State Policemen, who were prepared to counter the Putsch.
 Around the time the marchers reached the Feldherrnhalle near the city center, shots were fired, scattering the participants.
 By the end of the gunfire, fourteen Nazis and four policemen had been killed; the putsch had failed and the Nazis' first bid for power had lasted less than twenty-four hours.

-In February 1924, following the failed putsch, Röhm, Hitler, General Ludendorff, Lieutenant Colonel Hermann Kriebel and six others were tried for high treason.
+In February 1924, following the failed putsch, Röhm, Hitler, Ludendorff, Lieutenant Colonel Hermann Kriebel and six others were tried for high treason.
 Röhm was found guilty and sentenced to fifteen months in prison, but the sentence was suspended and he was placed on probation.
-Hitler was found guilty and sentenced to five years' imprisonment, but served only nine months at Landsberg Prison (under permissively lenient conditions).
+Hitler was found guilty and sentenced to five years of fortress confinement, but served only nine months at Landsberg Prison under lenient conditions.